 Back in early 2018, Tanya Paul, Isabel and Alfred Bader Curator of European Art, proposed that the Museum again install its Nativity scene, or crèche, in the galleries for the holidays.
 The work, a visitor favorite, hadn’t been on view since 2013, because the setting for the Holy Family and other figures was worn and needed repair—such stage sets are often fragile constructions that require replacing.
 The Museum’s setting needed either to be restored or refabricated.
 The decision was made to make a new stage set, and a group of us, from the Conservation department and the preparatory staff, started to explore the possibilities.

-Around this time each year the Museum places its beloved Neapolitan crèche in the galleries.
-But because the Museum is temporarily closed through the holiday season, we unfortunately can’t share the crèche with you in person.
-I invite you, however, to read on to learn more about it, and about the history of restaging the Nativity scene.
+Around December each year the Museum places its beloved Neapolitan crèche in the galleries.
+I invite you to read on to learn more about it, and about the history of restaging the Nativity scene.